Everyone on a College or University campus recognizes the importance of a safe learning environment.

 - Institutions have recognized the rising epidemic of student mental health concerns and usually employ multiple professional counselors to meet with students.
 These counselors may be professionally licensed or graduate students and the number of free sessions provided will also vary by institution.
 This information will be provided on a school’s website or through their Open House and recruitment events.

-Either on their own or in collaboration with other office, health and wellness offices often hire student peer educators to assist with violence prevention efforts.
+Either on their own or in collaboration with other offices, health and wellness offices often hire student peer educators to assist with violence prevention efforts.